Research underway at National Centre for Neuroimmunology and Emerging Diseases

 The Gold Coast Health and Knowledge Precinct (GCHKP), Asia-Pacific’s emerging health and innovation hub, has rapidly established itself as a destination for biotechnology development, clinical trials and startup entrepreneurship.

-Across Griffith University‘s research institutes within GCHKP—including the world-renowned Institute for Glycomics—development of a range of drug, vaccine, diagnostic and other technologies are available for partnership opportunities, with our medtech R&D capability enhanced by:
+Across Griffith University‘s research institutes within GCHKP—including the world-renowned Institute for Biomedicine and Glycomics—development of a range of drug, vaccine, diagnostic and other technologies are available for partnership opportunities, with our medtech R&D capability enhanced by:

 Gold Coast Biomedical Industry Capability Guide